bignerdranch/Freddy/README.md

 Last, it is important to note that while `bind` and `map` are not strictly required to use.
 If you prefer to use `for` loops and `switch` statements together, then feel free!
-You will still benefit from `BNRSwiftJSON`'s safety and error handling.
+You will still benefit from BNRSwiftJSON's safety and error handling.
 Nonetheless, `bind` and `map` can help your usage of `BNRSwiftJSON` to be more concise.
 They also follow the spirit of the framework, and make it easier to use once you master their complexity.